 What is the GDPR?

 GDPR fundamentally reshaped how companies collect and process personal data, and it’s crucial to understand how personal data is treated under this regulation.
 Personal data has become a broad term, and in the regulation, refers to a wide range of rights granted to individuals regarding their data.
 A data subject’s rights include access to their own data, the ability to correct inaccuracies and restrict the use of their data as well as the right to be forgotten.
-With all these rights granted to EU citizens, it’s an absolute necessity for businesses to quickly access and manipulate data sets.
+With all these rights granted to the EU citizen, it’s an absolute necessity for businesses to quickly access and manipulate data sets.

 Who Does the GDPR apply to?